bramstroker/homeassistant-powercalc/docs/source/contributing/measure.rst

 Submitting your work with a Pull Request
 ----------------------------------------

-To create a Pull Request (PR) on a GitHub repository, follow these steps:
+To create a Pull Request (PR) on the Powercalc GitHub repository, follow these steps:

 1. Fork the repository by clicking on the "Fork" button on the top right of the repository page.
 This will create a copy of the repository under your own account.
 2. Next, upload the directory containing your changes to the custom_components/powercalc/data directory of your forked repository.
 Make sure to keep the manufacturer/model folders intact.